powerjiayun/TrialMacApp/readme.md

 ## FAQ

+> [!IMPORTANT]
+>
+> Q: Why do I need to enter the administrator password?
+>
+> A: You can view the code of Utils.swift and AppDetailView.swift.
+The administrator password is required mainly to execute xattr and codesign commands.
+MAS applications must add sudo, and non-MAS applications do not need to add sudo.
+I added sudo for convenience.
+You can change the code and compile it yourself.

 > Q: After executing the injection, the software cannot install the helper
 >
 > A: I haven't processed the helper yet.
 I first install the helper in the uninjected state and then inject it